Strappazzon/.github/SECURITY.md

 * **Do** provide sufficient information to reproduce the problem, so we will be able to resolve it as quickly as possible.
   Complex vulnerabilities may require further explanation!

-When reporting an issue, where possible, please provide at least:
+When reporting an issue, where possible, please provide the requested information listed below (as much as you can provide):

 * The project and commit version the issue was identified at
+* Full path(s) of source file(s) related to the manifestation of the issue
-* A proof of concept
+* A proof of concept or exploit code (if possible)
 * Steps to reproduce
+* Impact of the issue, including how an attacker might exploit the issue
 * Your recommended remediation(s), if any

 For sensitive email communications, please use [this PGP key](https://www.strappazzon.xyz/files/strappazzon_xyz.asc).